What's the problem?

 Manas Shetty, Prajwal DSouza, Sparsha Kumari, Vinton Adrian Rebello

-So, What do you think is the average distance between any two points inside a unit square?
+What do you think is the average distance between any two points inside a unit square?
 Take a guess. :D

 Check